dotkernel/admin/README.md

 * run `bin/clear-config-cache.php` using the proper PHP version if accessible OR
 * manually clear cached data from `data/cache` directory and optionally `data/proxies`

+### Default credentials

+Login with username `admin` and password `dotadmin`.

+These are the default credentials for the admin area.